 For the time you spend chilling down in Chamonix, a pair of casual pants or jeans is perfect.
 You won’t need anything too fancy, but wearing your dirt-covered hiking gear to a nicer restaurant isn’t the quickest way to make amis.

-I brought my super versatile stretchy black 5-pocket leggings from Express that I have promoted on this blog for years.
-These pants are simple, comfortable, and can be dressed up or down.
+I wear nothing but these black fleece-lined leggings.
+They’re simple, comfortable, can be dressed up or down, and HAVE POCKETS.
 I love traveling with these pants because they’re so light and easy to pack but keep my legs warm on chilly nights in the Alps.

 There won’t be anything much more than “casual” happening during your time in Chamonix–maybe some nice dinners, a hockey game, going to some museums.
 These pants will do it all for you.

 If you’re not one to sleep in the buff, don’t forget to pack some pants to sleep in.
 Even in the summer it can get chilly so I packed a super thin pair of leggings to sleep in that are also great to just wear around the hotel room.